praveer09/praveer09.github.io/_posts/2014-06-13-functional-programming-for-the-object-oriented-minds.markdown

 ## The functional way of writing code

 Now let's see how we can implement the functionality using functional programming paradigm.
+This is possible in Java 8.

 {% highlight java %}
 public List<Product> findProductsWithPriceLessThan200(final List<Product> products) {